 Worker’s compensation insurance will protect the association from legal and medical claims in case employees, contractors, volunteers, or anyone doing a service for the HOA gets injured.

-D&O insurance coverage will protect board members from becoming personally liable for the actions they take while performing HOA duties.
 As a claims-made policy, D&O insurance will cover all claims that are made while the policy is in effect.
 This is important because many people do not file a claim right away.
 If you have D&O insurance at the time the claim was filed, you will be covered.

 Crime and Fidelity Insurance